tiffcmw/VehicleControlUnit/Core/Tests/Simulations/README.md

 #### Key Contributions to the Simulation
 - Digital I/O Simulation (100 Hz):
-Implements `updateDigitalBuffers` to update digital buffers at a 100 Hz refresh rate.
+Implements cupdateDigitalBuffers` to update digital buffers at a 100 Hz refresh rate.
 Provides spoofing functions (`setDigitalPinState`) for programmatic manipulation of digital inputs.
 - Analog I/O Simulation (1000 Hz):
 Implements `updateAnalogBuffers` to update analog buffers at a 1000 Hz refresh rate.